meranjith28/Advanced-C-Lab-Manual/module9.md

 EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.

-Aim:
-To write a C program to display stack elements using an array.
+Aim:To write a C program to display stack elements using an array.

 Algorithm:
 1. Include Necessary Header Files
 2. Declare Global Variables